 The National Mall Building in Washington DC has hundreds of artifacts on display, including the original Wright 1903 Flyer, the Spirit of St. Louis, The Apollo 11 Command Module Columbia is currently on display at the Steven F. Udvar-Hazy Center.
 When the Museum’s new “Apollo to the Moon” exhibit opens (est. 2022).
 In recent years, exhibits have become very hands-on, with the addition of flight simulators in both locations; armchair pilots can now see what flying a plane is really like.
 Countless other items - among them space photos and art, rockets and engines, space wardrobes, and written historical materials - capture the complexity of the history of flight, at home and around the world.

 The Albert Einstein Planetarium is closed as part of the construction project.
 It is expected to reopen in 2022.
 High above, a 70-foot diameter dome is pummeled with multimedia space imagery, giving the audience a three-dimensional space exploration sensation.
 The primary show at the planetarium, called "Infinity Express, A 20-Minute Tour of the Universe," is an exciting and thought-provoking adventure to include when you visit DC.

 National Air and Space Museum

 In all, the Smithsonian National Air and Space Museum has over twenty galleries for exhibits, the Lockheed Martin IMAX(r) Theater, flight simulators, a multi-level shop that is the largest of museums in DC, and a food court.
-The Steven F. Udvar-Hazy Center displays many more treasures, among them the Lockheed SR-71 Blackbird, Boeing B-29 Super fortress Enola Gay and Space Shuttle Enterprise.
-Tickets for the shuttle are under $10 round-trip, and are sold at the IMAX film box office.
+The Steven F. Udvar-Hazy Center displays many more treasures, among them the Lockheed SR-71 Blackbird, and Boeing B-29 Super fortress Enola Gay.
 If you drive to the center, you should be aware that parking is around $15, due to the fact that the center lies on airport property.

 Air and Space Museum